zafarfast/authsmasher/README.md

 `cd authsmasher`

-`pip install requests termcolor twilio`
+`pip3 install requests termcolor twilio` or `pip install requests termcolor twilio`

+## Run the program

+To run the app, type the following command in your shell,

+`python3 main.py` or `python main.py`

 ## SMS notification feature